 These quotations do not include any applicable tax (currently at 7.75%), and a 25% service charge.
-Catering minimums will not exceed a 5% increase year over year

 OUTSIDE FOOD AND BEVERAGE POLICY

 All food and beverages served at functions associated with the Event must be provided, prepared, and served by Hotel, and must be consumed on Hotel premises.